DONATE NOW

 The Collect is so called because it is the prayer that gathers the petitions of all.
 We make them through Jesus Christ, the only Mediator, in the communion of the Holy Spirit, who gathers our petitions, making present once again the Mystery of the Trinity.

-The priest invites the whole community to pray by presenting to God the Father the petitions that the Church raises to Heaven each time the Holy Sacrifice is celebrated.
+The priest invites the whole community to pray by presenting to God the Father the petitions that the Church raises to Heaven every time the Holy Sacrifice is celebrated.
+"If two of you agree on earth to ask for something, you will obtain it from my Father who is in Heaven."
+Mt 18:19-20.s parts of the catholic mass, second part of the mass liturgy of the word

-2 Liturgy of the Word
+2 - Liturgy of the Word

 "The Mass consists of two parts: the liturgy of the Word and the Eucharistic liturgy, so closely linked together that they constitute a single act of worship."
+Roman Missal, General Institution, 28

 Through the readings, we will listen directly to God who speaks to us, who are his people.
 We respond by singing, meditating and praying.